Methodology

 - Front-end and term-structure states are evaluated independently to capture divergence across the curve.

-- Synthesizes the regime state and rate structure into a directional view on the US dollar.
+- Synthesizes the regime state, rate structure, and cross-asset confirmation into a directional view on the US dollar.

 - Output is one of four states — Bullish, Bearish, Sideways, or Uncertain — with an integer conviction level (1–4).